indrekluuk/LiveOV7670/README.md

 Arduino to TFT PIN connections:

-PIN 8  - DC
-PIN 9  - CS
-PIN 10 - RESET
-PIN 11 - SPI data
-PIN 13 - SPI clock
+DC - PIN 8 (must be level shifted from 5V to 3.3V)
+CS - PIN 9 (must be level shifted from 5V to 3.3V)
+RESET - PIN 10 (must be level shifted from 5V to 3.3V)
+SPI data - PIN 11 (must be level shifted from 5V to 3.3V)
+SPI clock - PIN 13 (must be level shifted from 5V to 3.3V)
+VCC - 5V/3.3V (depending on jumper position on the TFT board)
+BL - 3.3V
+GND - GND

 -------------------------------------------------------------------------------